hellosteadman/bambu-tools/README.md

 Bambu is a set of tools for building websites and apps in Django.

-## Activity stream
+## Analytics

-When you create a model in Django, you can register it with ``bambu.activity`` to create a stream that updates whenever the model's objects are created, updated or deleted.
-Create multiple streams for different sections of a site, and display them with a simple template tag.
+Provides a simple, pluggable system for analytics.

 ## API

 Quickly expose your models to a JSON or XML API, authenticated via HTTP or OAuth.
-Create API classes like you do with ``django.contrib.admin`` and add documentation that ``bambu.api`` automatically displays to developers.

 ## Bootstrap